Teradata/kylo/integrations/nifi/nifi-nar-bundles/README.md

 ### Overview

-This subtree provides Think Big extensions to NiFi.
+This subtree provides extensions to NiFi.
 Each significant subproject has its own readme.

 Apache NiFi extensions are packaged in NARs (NiFi archives).
 A NAR allows several components and their dependencies to be packaged together into a single package.
 The NAR package is then provided ClassLoader isolation from other NAR packages.